Manav1555/HummerFire/README.md

 🚀 Computer Engineer with 14+ years of experience in systems, networking, tech support, automation, development, and cybersecurity.

 💻 Passionate about full-stack development, homelab solutions, home/building automation, and open source projects.
-I work from curiosity and controlled chaos.

 🧠 Natural outlier: I don’t settle for what’s given.
 I question, redesign, disrupt… not to break, but to understand and build better.